Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 The Solar infuses their arrow with their golden anima and lets it loose in a perfect arch, streaming with concentrated Soulfire.
-Spirits such as ghosts, elementals, and gods can be piereced by these arrows—negating their (Immaterial) defense.
+Spirits such as ghosts, elementals, and gods can be pierced by these arrows—negating their (Immaterial) defense.

 Creatures of Darkness suffer an additional (+Essence) damage from this